 She walks in Beauty is one of Lord Byron's most widely-known and most popular works; we can't help but be seduced by the author's feelings of fascination, admiration, and wonder for the girl in the poem.

 For this outfit, I focused on the poem's juxtaposition of aesthetic darkness and internal light.
-The simplicity and understated elegance of the romper is contrasted by the cardigan's starry shimmer.
+The simplicity and understated elegance of the romper is contrasted by the kimono jacket's starry shimmer.
 I kept the accessories luminous but not gaudy, to reflect "A mind at peace with all below, / A heart whose love is innocent!"

 Inspired by William Wordsworth